ravichoudhary33/practical-data-science-exercises/README.md

 This repository is a collection of assignments from one of the most challenging yet valuable courses I've taken in Carnegie Mellon's CS department: [Practical Data Science](http://www.datasciencecourse.org/).

 The markdown portions were provided by the instructors, but the the solutions (the code cells) are my original work.
+My solutions are not necessarily 100% complete, optimized for maximum efficiency, or fully commented, but I still think this is a very valuable reference source.
 This class has sadly been discontinued since my graduation, so I at least wanted to share everything I learned in that course.